mlcommons/ck/README.md

 * Minimal Python: https://www.python.org/downloads/windows
 * Anaconda scientific Python with all packages: https://www.continuum.io/downloads#_windows

-You can now install stable CK version via PIP simply as following (you may need to prefix it with "sudo" on Linux):
+You can now install a stable CK version via PIP simply as following (you may need to prefix it with "sudo" on Linux):

 ```
 $ pip install ck
 ```

-Alternatively, you can install development CK version in your local user space via GIT as following:
+Alternatively, you can install a development CK version in your local user space via GIT as following:

 ```
  $ git clone https://github.com/ctuning/ck.git ck